 The training comes ahead of discussions for a new collective bargaining agreement between workers and the GVL management.

 The training occurred from Nov.
-22-23 in Buchanan and was organized by the Agricultural, Agro-Processing and Industrial Workers Union of Liberia, or AAIWUL, with support from the Sustainable Development Initiative.
+22-23 in Buchanan and was organized by the Agricultural, Agro-Processing and Industrial Workers Union of Liberia, or AAIWUL, with support from the Sustainable Development Institute.

 Seventeen members of the workers’ negotiating team participated in the training.